mwat56/Nele/README.md

     $ _

 As you can see the binary lost about 3MB of its weight.
+Or you can further [compress](https://dev.to/akshaybharambe14/guide-to-compress-golang-binaries-2d95) your Go binary by using [UPX](https://upx.github.io/) which would downsize the `Nele` binary to about 2.5MB.

 Let's start with the command line: